-FCIS team members are volunteers and are reimbursed for expenses incurred as a result of participating in an FCIS evaluation.
+FCIS team members are volunteers and are reimbursed for expenses incurred because of participating in an FCIS evaluation.
 Team members must keep all receipts for submission to the FCIS office.
 The following is a list of reimbursable expenses for those serving on an evaluation team: